Accessibility and Resource CenterCounseling Center

 Better Living Solutions is a local outpatient center for eating wellness and counseling services.
 They specialize in helping people with eating disorders, and they offer individual therapy, family therapy, group therapy, nutritional counseling, and meal support every week.
 Phone consultations are free.

 Phone and Online Support

 National Eating Disorders Association (Live chat and texting available)

 Hotline: 1 (800) 931-2237

 If you’re looking for support, there is a free online community for people to support each other toward recovery.

 ANAD: National Association of Anorexia Nervosa and Associated Disorders

 If you have insurance, you may find a website or phone number listed on your insurance card.
 Visit the website to find mental health providers in your area.
 Many insurance companies will cover a certain number of mental health counseling sessions, so call to find out if your insurance company is one of them.

 438 West Brevard Street | (850) 224-2469

-- If you are not covered by an insurance company, you can schedule a mental health counseling appointment with Neighborhood Medical Center.
+- If you are not covered by an insurance company, you could sign up to become a new patient at Neighborhood Medical Center.
+Then you can ask to schedule a mental health counseling appointment there.

 - Offers free counseling services to students and community members.